opensearch-project/security/README.md

 * **fls filter**: filter out fields from the documents of a search response

 ##Pre-Installation
+###Check Release Integrity

+You **must** verify the integrity of the downloaded files.
+We provide PGP signatures for every release file.
+This signature should be matched against the KEYS file.
+We also provide MD5 and SHA-1 checksums for every release file.
+After you download the file, you should calculate a checksum for your download, and make sure it is the same as ours.
+[Here](http://www.openoffice.org/download/checksums.html) and [here](https://www.apache.org/info/verification.html) are some tips how to verify the pgp signatures.

+###Setup ACL rules

 It's recommended to setup the access control rules (ACL rules) **before** installing the plugin to simplify the installation process.
 If you install the plugin first you have to do extra effort cause then your're firstly locked-out of elasticsearch.